ggstroligo/github-catcher/README.md

 - Run the rails server with `rails s -p 3000`
 - Expose the port you server is running (`:3000`) to the internet
 -  - You can use ngrok to achieve this
-- Configure a webhook at your github's repository
+- Configure a webhook at your github's repository and point to `/webhook/github/issues` endpoint
 -  - Creating Webhooks : https://developer.github.com/webhooks/creating/